Addiction Kills More Blacks, But Treatment Is Prescribed Mostly To Whites

 Kolodny wants the federal government to eliminate the required special training for buprenorphine and a related cap on the number of patients a doctor can manage on the drug.

-Some physicians who have studied racial disparities in addiction treatment say the root causes go back back to 2000, when buprenorphine was approved.
+Some physicians who have studied racial disparities in addiction treatment say the root causes go back to 2000, when buprenorphine was approved.
 At that time, proponents argued that buprenorphine was needed to help treat suburban youth, says Dr. Helena Hansen at New York University.
 Those young patients didn't see themselves as addicted to heroin in the same way as hard-core urban heroin users who went to methadone clinics for treatment, she says.

 "Buprenorphine was introduced as private office treatment, for a private market, with the means to pay," says Hansen, an associate professor of psychiatry and anthropology.
 "So the unequal dissemination of buprenorphine for opioid dependence is not accidental."